top of page

 Together with a colleague I have explored domesticatory practices around the tradition of rearing edible wasps as a delicacy in central mountainous Japan.

-In my forthcoming PhD thesis I will offer multispecies revisions to domestication theory appropriate for life in the Anthropocene.
+In my PhD thesis I outline some multispecies revisions to domestication theory appropriate for life in the Anthropocene—to be developed further.

 CULINARY R&D